MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-08-the-llm-flood-as-seen-from-the-trenches.md

 hesitant about.

-The main reason I am not concerned about this on an existential level is that LLMs are quickly becomming a commodity that will be priced on a narrow margin over hardware costs.
+The main reason I am not concerned about this on an existential level is that LLMs are quickly becoming a commodity that will be priced on a narrow margin over hardware costs.
 Open-weights models like DeepSeek V4 having enough usefulness while being able to be run by anyone with a bunch of GPUs and access to cheap electricity, so LLMs as a *thing* in programming will not magically